davidoram/dynamic_forms3/README.txt

 - Go to /documents/add - where they chooose a schema
 - Creates a new document associated with the schema & redirects to /documents/<doc id>

+Note: Sections have data paths - so when one creates a url to another section the data path is constructed using the path of the current url either expanded or contracted depending on if you are going up or down the data tree

 [appendix]